bbauska/BI-JS-for-webdev/README.md

 Let&apos;s say that you have a box of crayons and you want to organize them by color.

 You could use different compartments in the box to store each color separately.
 Each compartment would be like a variable and the crayons would be the data stored in those variables.

 For example, you could have a compartment for red crayons, a compartment for blue crayons, and so on.
 The number of crayons in each compartment could vary depending on how many crayons you have of each color.

 In JavaScript, variables work in a similar way.
 You can think of variable as a container that holds a piece of data like a crayon.
 The variable has a name that you can choose, just like the compartment in the crayon box has a label indicating the color of crayons it holds.

 You can then use these variables to perform calculations or manipulate the data stored in them.
 Just like you can move crayons from one compartment to another, you can change the data stored in a variable as needed.

 Most of the time, a JavaScript application needs to work with some information.
 Let&apos;s see some examples.

 The first is a social media app.
 In this case, the information might include the user&apos;s name, age, and number of followers.

 The second is a music app.
 In this case, the information might include the user&apos;s favorite songs, playlist, and artist.

 Variables are used to store this information.
 To create a variable in JavaScript,  you can use let, var, and const keyword.

 Let&apos;s understand when to prefer what through some examples.
 Let&apos;s move to the VSCode.
 Here I have index.html ready with us.
 We can just create a new file and let&apos;s call it as variables.js.
 You can use var, let, and const, but when to use what lets see that.

 Before that, let&apos;s use let keyword and let&apos;s say let name to be John.
 This is how you create a variable.
 Here you have two process.
 First is that you are saying let name.
 That means you are declaring a variable.

 Then you are assigning the value, that is John in this case, like this.
 This is variable declaration.
 This is variable initialization.
 You can in fact do the initialization and declaration in the same line like this, you will use in this fashion.

-Let is the preferred way to declare a variable that can be reassigned later in the code.
+<span>Let</span> is the preferred way to declare a variable that can be reassigned
-It is blocked scope, which means that it can only exist within the block of code where it was defined.
+later in the code.
+It is <span>blocked scope</span>, which means that it can only exist within the block of code where it was defined.
 For example, let&apos;s create a variable by the name of count and we can give it a value of 0.

 Then you can say count to be 1 and then we can say console.log(count).
 Now we can run this.
 Let&apos;s clear up the terminal and here we can say, let&apos;s save and let&apos;s say node variables.js and you can see 1 is printed here.
 Next we can look at const.

-Const is the preferred way to declare a variable that cannot be reassigned.
+<span>Const</span> is the preferred way to declare a variable that cannot be reassigned.
 It is also blocked scope.
 For example, let&apos;s say if you want to use some constants, like let&apos;s say Pi.
 We can say const PI and normally the value of Pi is approximately equal to 3.14, and then we can say console.log(PI).

 If I click on &quot;Save&quot;, if I run this code, you will see that we get the value.
 But now if someone tries to do this, let&apos;s say four or something, in that case, it will give an error, as you can see here, that you cannot assign it to a constant variable.

-The third one that is left is var keyword.
+The third one that is left is <span>var</span> keyword.
 Var is older keyword for declaring variables in JavaScript.
 While it can still be used in modern JavaScript, it is generally considered outdated because it is not blocked scope.

 This means that variables declared with var are available throughout the entire function or global scope, which can make it harder to reason about your code and avoid bugs.

-Now all these terms, functions and global scope you will be looking at in further lessons in detail.
+Now all these terms, <span>functions</span> and <span>global scope</span> you will be looking at in further lessons in detail.
 For now, let&apos;s also see how we can create a variable using var.

 We can say var count = 0 and we can use our if condition here.
 Again, we will see if conditions in detail in the conditional spot.
 I can say if true, let&apos;s say var count to be 1 and then we can say console.log(count).
 In the down, if you will say console.log(count) as well.
 Let&apos;s clear up the terminal and let&apos;s see the output.

-Here you can see that in both the cases, it is 1, that means it is not blocked scope.
+Here you can see that in both the cases, it is 1, that means it is <span>not blocked scope</span>.
 It has shadowed the previous count at this point.
 Earlier it was 0, even though it isn&apos;t a block, that is these curly brackets.

 It has overridden the previous count, and now you can see that in both the console&apos;s, it is printing 1 and 1 each time.
 Let&apos;s summarize this.
 Overall variables are a way to store and manage data in your code.

 They allow you to refer to a data by name, which makes your code more organized and easier to read.
-To create a variable in JavaScript, you can use let, var, and const keyword.
+To create a variable in JavaScript, you can use
+<span>let</span>, <span>var</span>-, and <span>const</span> keyword.

-Let and const are the preferred keywords for declaring variables in modern JavaScript because they are blocked scope, and offer better control over variable assignment.
+<span>Let</span> and <span>const</span> are the preferred keywords for declaring
+variables in modern JavaScript because they are <span>blocked scope</span>, and offer better control over variable assignment.

-While var can still be used, it is generally considered outdated and should be avoided in new code wherever possible.
+While <span>var</span> can still be used, it is generally considered outdated and should be avoided in new code wherever possible.
 In the next lesson, we will see data types in JavaScript.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-8">1.8 Data Types in JavaScript (8:58)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hi there.
 In the previous lesson we learned variables in JavaScript.
 Now in this lesson we will learn data types in JavaScript.
 So let&apos;s get started.

 In JavaScript, a data type represents the type of data that can be stored and manipulated in a program.
 Let&apos;s look at some common data types in JavaScript.

-The first one is numbers, a data type that represents both integer and floating point numbers.
+The first one is <span>numbers</span>, a data type that represents both <span>integer</span> and <span>floating point</span> numbers.
 In JavaScript, numbers are represented with the number keyword.

 Let&apos;s see all these data types side by side with an example.
 So let&apos;s move to VS Code.
 And here I have a file, datatypes.js, ready with me.
-If you want to create a data with a number type, you can say let, and we can just say x.
+If you want to create data with a number type, you can say <span>let</span>, and we can just say x.
 X is a variable name, and we can say 5, this is a number.
 So this creates a variable x of type number with value of 5.

-Next one is BigInt.
+Next one is <span>BigInt</span>.
 So for most purposes, we have a range that is +(2&Hat;53 - 1) and -(2&Hat;53 - 1) and this range is quite enough.
 But sometimes we need the entire range of really big integers.
 For example for cryptography of microsecond precision timestamps.
 Now BigInt was recently added to the language to represent integers of arbitrary length.
 A BigInt value is created by appending end to the end of an integer.
 The n means that it&apos;s a big end.
 Let&apos;s see how we can create one.

 So here I can say const and let&apos;s say bigInt, and here we can give it a very lengthy number.
 Let&apos;s just give any number and let&apos;s just say n.
 Now, if you want to check the type of any variable in JavaScript, you can say console.log, and we can say typeof bigInt.
 So if I click on Save, let&apos;s run this program that is node datatype.js, and you can see it gives the type as bigInt in the console.
 BigInt rhombus are rarely needed.

-But still if you want, you can use them like this.Next data type is String.
+But still if you want, you can use them like this.

+Next data type is <span>String</span>.
 A data type that represents a sequence of characters is a String.
 In JavaScript, Strings are represented using a String keyword.
 Let&apos;s see an example.
 If you wanted to create a String, you can say let and we can say name, and the name we want to give is a string that is a sequence of characters.
 Let&apos;s give it John.
 This